 26. Go on a Champagne tasting

-The city of Reims in the Champagne region is only 2.5 hours away from Paris, so why not go on a champagne tasting?
+The city of Reims in the Champagne region is only 2.5 hours away from Paris, so why not go on a champagne tasting and try several types of champagne?
 The capital of the Champagne Region, Reims is most famous for its gothic Cathedral and the place where the Kings of France were crowned.

 A tour with a bit of culture, a bit of Champagne, and a designated driver.